Lev Kobylinsky: Biography

 Lev Kobylinsky was born in Moscow.
 He was an illegitimate son of the director of private gymnasium Lev Polivanoff.
-In 1902 he graduated from the law faculty of Moscow University.
-Together with Andrei Bely organized poetic circle of " Argonauts ".
+In 1902, he graduated from the law faculty of Moscow University.
+Together with Andrei Bely organized a poetic circle of " Argonauts ".
 In the years 1904–1909 an active member of the magazine Libra.
-In the years 1910–1917, along with Andrew White and Emily Medtner founded the publishing house "Musaget".
+During 1910–1917, along with Andrew White and Emily Medtner founded the publishing house "Musaget".
 He emigrated to Switzerland in 1911.
 Like his friend Andrei Bely, became interested in anthroposophy of Rudolf Steiner, but later he accepted Catholicism and joined the Society of Jesus.
 Ellis wrote literary and philosophical works in German.
 He died in Locarno, Switzerland.

 Alignment

 Christian worldview Ellis Kobylinsky was not orthodox.

 Ellis defended the idea of reincarnation in his view the multiplicity of personalities - the result of the sinfulness of human nature.
 He considered the highest form of art symbolism and was a supporter of the aristocratic individualism and fan of Friedrich Nietzsche.
 His intuition considered as the essence of the symbolic contemplation, contemplation logically distinguishing purely intellectual, artistic and mystical.